teaghan/astronomy-12/md_files/Unit4_README.md

 - Solar radiation interactions

 ### Learning Standards
-- I can describe the electromagnetic spectrum and wave-particle duality.
+- I can describe the electromagnetic spectrum, including the types of electromagnetic radiation and their importance in astronomy.
+- I can explain wave-particle duality and calculate the energy of photons using Planck’s equation.
-- I can explain the principles of blackbody radiation.
+- I can describe the principles of blackbody radiation and explain how it relates to the temperature and energy output of stars.
-- I can apply Wien's Displacement Law and the Stefan-Boltzmann Law to solve problems.
+- I can apply Wien’s Displacement Law to determine the peak wavelength of radiation and the Stefan-Boltzmann Law to calculate the total energy radiated by stars.
-- I can explain the structure of the atom and how electromagnetic radiation interacts with atoms to produce spectral lines.
+- I can explain the structure of atoms and how the interaction of electromagnetic radiation with electrons produces emission and absorption spectra.
-- I can distinguish between absorption and emission spectra and explain how these spectra are produced.
+- I can distinguish between continuous, absorption, and emission spectra, and describe the conditions under which each is produced.
-- I can apply Kirchhoff's laws of spectroscopy to explain continuous, emission, and absorption spectra.
+- I can apply Kirchhoff’s laws of spectroscopy to explain the formation of continuous, emission, and absorption spectra in various astrophysical environments.
-- I can explain the mechanisms of spectral line broadening and their significance in astrophysical observations.
+- I can explain the mechanisms of spectral line broadening, including Doppler broadening, and understand their significance in the study of stellar and galactic motions.
-- I can use spectroscopy to identify the chemical composition of stars.
+- I can use spectroscopy to identify the chemical composition, temperature, and other properties of stars and celestial objects.
-- I can explain how the Doppler effect is used to measure stellar velocities.
+- I can explain the Doppler effect and apply it to measure the radial velocities of stars and galaxies.
-- I can describe how line lists and catalogs of spectral lines are used in practical spectroscopic analysis.
+- I can describe how line lists, spectral catalogs, and practical spectroscopy tools are used to analyze the composition and motion of celestial bodies.